adriano-tirloni/google-fonts-css2/README.md

-# 📃GOOGLE FONT CSS 2
+# 📃GOOGLE FONTS CSS 2
 ## A Javascript package to integrate with Google Fonts API.

 ⚠️ _**If you were using the v1 of this package check the new API below, it is slightly different.**_ ⚠️

 - **Single purpose**: To provide an easy interface to create the latest version of a Google Fonts CSS2 URL.
+- No dependencies.
 - It adheres to the rules described on [the current Google Fonts Documentation (CSS2)](https://developers.google.com/fonts/docs/css2 "Google Fonts Documentation (CSS2)").
 - Works on browser and server side (**SSR**).
 - Can create **Material Symbols** and **Material Icons** URLs